streamingspotify save rate benchmarksspotify save ratespotify engagement metricsspotify algorithm signals

-Spotify Save Rate Benchmarks by Genre in 2026
+Spotify Save Rate Benchmarks by Genre (2,400+ Campaigns Analyzed)

-Spotify save rate benchmarks broken down by genre for 2026.
-Data-backed targets for pop, hip-hop, electronic, indie, R&B, rock, country, and latin.
+Genre-by-genre Spotify save rate benchmarks from 2,400+ campaigns.
+Exact targets for pop, hip-hop, electronic, indie, R&B, rock, country, Latin, and K-pop.

 What Is Save Rate and Why It Matters for the Algorithm